JamesByers/Beginning-Python-workshop/5_Control_flows/Control_flows.md

 4. `summands` is not a valid set since all data types are not the same.

 _Explanation*_: First, if `summand` is -1, we want it to immediately exit the loop without adding -1 to total.
 Here, it adds -1 to total then exits the loop.
 Second, `summands` is a set, which has no guaranteed ordering.
 So, looping through it may return a different order each time or on different interpreters.
 Because our scheme depends on order, we should change this to a `list` instead.
 Note the `for` loop is not infinite, because `summands` is finite.

+----------------------------------
 -->
-----------------------------------

-_Slide Title_: Additional Resources
+## Additional Resources

-_Slide Content_:

-If you're interested in gaining more practice with this topic, check out the following resource:
+#### If you're interested in gaining more practice with this topic, check out the following resource:

 - [Datacamp: Python Data Science Toolbox (Part 1)](https://www.datacamp.com/courses/python-data-science-toolbox-part-1).
 Specifically, see "Section 3.
 Lambda functions and error-handling," and complete the "Introduction to Error Handling" portion.